apitally/.github/profile/README.md

 **Your refreshingly simple REST API companion.**

-Apitally gives you insights into how your APIs are being used, lets you know when there's a problem and allows you to secure your applications with API keys managed through a simple dashboard.
-It is easy to set up and use with new and existing API projects.
+Apitally helps you understand how your APIs are being used and alerts you when things go wrong.

 🚀 [Get started](https://docs.apitally.io/quickstart) for free in less than 5 minutes.